ZiMiTan01/Note/Markdown/111-1學期/5.1普通化學/Ch9.Energy, Enthalpy, and Thermochemistry.md

 ## Chemical energy

-* Exothermic: energy flows out of the system.
-`放熱：能量流出系統。`

 * system is the part of the universe on which we focuse.
   > * surrounding: everything else in the universe.
   > * system: reactants and products of the reaction.